BernardoPC-Dev/time-o-clock/README.md

-A simple and funny project abou the time! https://bernardopc-dev.github.io/time-o-clock/index.html
+A simple and funny project about the time! https://bernardopc-dev.github.io/time-o-clock/index.html